Kellyanne Conway denies White House credibility crisis

 "When the President said 'no' on Air Force One, he was talking about he didn't know when the payment occurred," Conway said.
 "So he's saying he didn't know about it when the payment occurred.
 He found out about it after the fact."

+Pressed repeatedly on this point, Conway spoke about Trump's work on a range of issues, such as the economy, North Korea and the opioid crisis, and denied the White House was facing a credibility crisis.

+She also said the Post had found that then-President Barack Obama told "some whoppers" during his time in office.

-Asked about a tweet from Trump on Wednesday blaming former President Barack Obama for failing to secure the release of three hostages from North Korea, despite two of the hostages being taken during the Trump administration, Conway dismissed the question.
+Asked about a tweet from Trump on Wednesday blaming Obama for failing to secure the release of three hostages from North Korea, despite two of the hostages being taken during the Trump administration, Conway dismissed the question.

 "You're focusing on the tweet, and we're focused on the hostages," Conway said.